 The whole evening was so much fun.
 Even though it was in the 40s pretty quick once the sun went down, we had gas heaters and a huge bonfire out in the field.
 We divided and conquered saying hello to everyone, and with 300+ guests, I’m still seeing pictures from people who were there who I never made it to visit with.

 We did first dances, cut the cake, did toasts and just had so much fun.
-It seemed like ordering 2 things of coffee instead of 1 was a good idea.
+It seemed like ordering 2 things of coffee at the last minute instead of 1 was a good idea.

 At the very end of the night, my brother Matt and one of his best friends, David, and JD and I were the last ones standing at the campfire.
 We laughed and took rides in the golf cart and hung out.
 JD and I moved our chairs to the far side of the fire so we could look through it and see the empty tent, lit up with candles and strings of lights, in the background.
 We reflected on what a beautiful, heartfelt day it was.

 In the morning, everyone who had camped out slowly emerged from their tents.
-I had my puffy jammie pants on somehow inside my yoga pants, and both inside out.
+I had my flannel jammie pants on somehow inside my yoga pants, and both were inside out.
 (It was freezing at 3 am when we finally made it to bed).

-The bonfire was still smoldering and the wreckage of the night before was strewn everywhere — P Terry’s wrappers, wine bottles, camping chairs and random other things.
+The bonfire was still smoldering and the wreckage of the night before was strewn everywhere — P. Terry’s wrappers, wine bottles, camping chairs, glowsticks and random other things.
 Aunt Carol brought breakfast tacos, Amy and Ian made coffee with a huge coffee machine they rented from a place in Taylor, and the cleaning team of family and friends commenced with the breakdown without being asked or told.
 By 1pm, it was totally back to the way it was on Friday afternoon.

 I’m sure I’m leaving a million things out that JD will want to add, but it was just the most out of body, fun, surreal experience.
 I suppose it’s only once in your life that everyone you love most in the world is in one place, all to celebrate you.
 We are so lucky to be surrounded by so much love and support.